CISMM/MicroscopeSimulator2/README.txt

 system.
 Configure ITK with CMake and build it.
 No non-default options are required for this application example to work.

-6. Configure the MicroscopeSimulator2 project using CMake.
+6. Configure the VTKMS project using CMake.
 Set VTK_DIR to the VTK build directory from step 4.
 Set ITK_DIR to the ITK build directory from step 5.

+7. Configure the MicroscopeSimulator2 project using CMake.
+Set VTK_DIR to the VTK build directory from step 4.
+Set ITK_DIR to the ITK build directory from step 5.
+Set the VTKMS directory to the build directory from step 6.